A Guide to Code Audits

 3. How long does a code audit take?

-The size and complexity of the project determine the length.
-A more thorough audit of a complicated system could take several weeks, but a small-scale audit might take a few days.
+The size and complexity of the application determine the length.
+A more thorough audit of a complicated system could take a month, but a small-scale audit might take two weeks.

 4. Can I conduct a code audit in-house, or should I hire an external team?

-Although audits can be internally conducted, bringing in an outside team offers a fresh viewpoint and content-specific knowledge.
-DevCom offers code audit services.
-Use our “Contact Us” page to get in touch with a developer.
+Although audits can be internally conducted, bringing in an independent code audit team offers a fresh viewpoint and content-specific knowledge.
+DevCom offers comprehensive code audit services that help identify vulnerabilities, optimize performance, and ensure your software meets industry standards for quality and security.
+Use our “Contact Us” page to get in touch with our specialists.

 Don't miss out our similar posts: